Magnepan Bass Panel Woofer DWM

 Most of the area of any full-range Maggie is devoted to bass reproduction.
 (In the case of the 20.7, 76% of the total radiating area is devoted to bass.)
 The Magneplanar Bass Panel offers you the flexibility to add bass diaphragm area to fit the needs of your room.
 From the MMG to the 20.7, the Maggie Bass Panel can get the bass/midbass "just right".

 The Magneplanar Bass Panel (DWM) is a dipole, thin-film, planar/magnetic bass panel.
-It is essentially a small section out of the 20.1 and 20.7 bass drivers.
+It is two bass drivers in one panel.
+Two "voice coil" grids drive one bass diaphragm.
+The Bass Panel is essentially a small section out of the 20.1 and 20.7 bass drivers.
 But, please don't call it a "subwoofer".
-Subwoofers have become known as "slow" and "muddy".
-The DWM Bass Panel has no problem integrating with a full-range Maggie because it is "all Maggie".
+Subwoofers are a separate category from woofers.
+Subwoofers are intended for below 40 Hz and are known as "slow" and "muddy" when used above 40 Hz.

 Chris went on to say about the DWM Maggie Bass Panel--

 "Let the Maggie Woofers carry most of the Systems Bass Workload.
 With typical speaker systems, its normally a good idea to hand off much of the systems overall bass workload to a powered subwoofer, but with a Magnepan system this is not the approach you'll want to take at all.
 The reason is that Maggies are so fast and so pure-sounding that they make most subs sound thick, slow, and sluggish by comparison".